Cary McDermott

 Resources and Links

 I have chosen a few important links and books as a starting point for each issue.
 Some books were originally published some time ago, but I have started with them simply because they are classics and nothing has replaced them.
+Also you will find some books listed under a number of issues, as they are generally useful across these issues.
 I will continue to add more up to date books and sites that I think you will find of value.

 Lifeline – 0800 543 354 or (09) 5222 999 within Auckland